barfowl/OpenSubdiv/documentation/bfr_overview.rst

 |    :target: images/param_uv.png      |    :target: images/param_uv2xyz.png  |
 +--------------------------------------+--------------------------------------+

+Parameterizations are defined for other faces (more details to follow), so Surfaces for all faces can be evaluated given any 2D parametric coordinate of its face.

-Given an instance of a mesh, usage first requires the creation of a Bfr::SurfaceFactory corresponding to that mesh -- from which Surfaces will be created for evaluation.
+Given an instance of a mesh, usage first requires the creation of a Bfr::SurfaceFactory corresponding to that mesh -- from which Surfaces can then be created for evaluation.
 Construction of the SurfaceFactory involves no pre-processing and Surfaces can be created and discarded as needed.
 The processes of constructing and evaluating Surfaces are described in more detail below.